 What was your biggest concern about hearing aids?
 Did that turn out to be true?

 I think I have the same concerns that a lot of new hearing aid users have.
 I was more worried about what other people thought of me wearing hearing aids, especially because I was so young.
 I got over being self-conscious and realized how much hearing aids helped me.
 I started taking on the adage of it was more important for me to hear than what other people thought about me wearing them.

 How have hearing aids changed your life?
 Were there any unexpected or surprising benefits?

+My latest pair allows me to direct connect to my phone and TV devices.
 Understanding people on my cell phone used to be very difficult.
-Now my newest hearing aids allow for wireless connection to my cell phone so it transmits the person’s voice to my ear from the aid.
+Now my hearing aids allow for wireless connection to my cell phone, so it transmits the person’s voice to my ear from the aid.
 This makes it so much easier to communicate and not shy away from talking on the phone.